ilkeraslan/repeatcard/README.md

 If you have more than 4 Flashcards, you can take a quiz to test your knowledge.
 At the end of each quiz, you will see your results which gives you a feedback of your learning level.

-## User Stories

-- [x] User can create flashcards with a `title` and a `description`
-- [x] User can create a flashcard with an image selected from the gallery.
-- [x] User can delete created flashcards.
-- [x] User can create directories.
-- [x] User can delete created directories.
-- [x] User can add a flashcard into a directory.
-- [x] User can see a default directory which can be used to add any Flashcard that has no other directory to be added.
-- [x] User can see notifications in another screen after creating or deleting a flashcard.
-- [x] User can review flashcards.
-- [x] User can see the flashcard details clicking on it.
-- [x] User can take a quiz if has at least 4 Flashcards with title-description-image.
-- [x] User can see a list of questions with an image.
-- [x] User can see the results after a quiz.
-- [x] User can see the details of a result card clicking on it.
-- [x] User can modify a Flashcard.
-- [ ] User can see the results of the last quiz.
-- [ ] User can take a photo in order to create a Flashcard.

 ## Download

 You can download the application from PlayStore.